tensorchiefs/dl_course/docs/docker.md

-# How to use the docker container for the couse
+# How to use the docker container for the course

 We provide a docker image [oduerr/tf_docker](https://github.com/oduerr/tf_docker) with [Tensorflow](http://www.tensorflow.org) (v0.12.1) , [TFLearn](http://tflearn.org/), [Keras](https://keras.io/), and many other pre-installed python libraries (numpy, pandas).

 ## Installation of docker

 * The official installation guide can be found at: [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)
-* In addition we have an instruction for [Windows](https://dl.dropboxusercontent.com/u/9154523/zhaw/how.to.docker-v4.pdf)
+* In addition we have an instruction for [Windows](https://dl.dropboxusercontent.com/u/9154523/zhaw/how.to.docker-v4.pdf) **Currently Not up to date**

 ## Running the container